DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: The dropdown list will be empty if no custom tiles have been created for your instance of DT.
 Once one or more tiles have been created, then they will listed here and then be modifiable.

-Choose an existing tile from the dropdown list (which are sorted into Contact Tiles and Group Tiles) then click ``Select``.
+Choose an existing tile from the dropdown list (which are sorted into Contact Tiles and Group Tiles and People Group Tiles) then click ``Select``.

 **Tile Settings**